 - Combine flour, one teaSpoon salt, and 1/2 teaSpoon pepper in small baking pan.
 Dredge chicken in flour and shake off excess.

 - Heat oil in a large skillet over medium-high heat.
 Add chicken pieces and sauté for 4-6 minutes on each side, until golden brown.

 - Place the browned chicken pieces in a baking dish.

-- Mix in a bowl the Organic Honey Dijon Mustard, Apricot Preserve, brown sugar, soy sauce, fresh ginger, lemon juice, and garlic.
+- Mix in a bowl the Mustard with Herbs de Provence, Apricot Preserve, brown sugar, soy sauce, fresh ginger, lemon juice, and garlic.
 Pour over the chicken.

 - Bake 35 minutes until the chicken is cooked through, and has an internal temperature of 165 degrees F., and the juices run clear.